 - Construction Projects: The Authority anticipates two major construction projects will be completed in 2024 which will result in increased operating costs to support and maintain the following facilities. - Glenwood Springs Maintenance Facility (GMF) Phases, 3, 4, 5 and 7 Project: Consider staffing and operational costs related to the opening of the expanded Glenwood Maintenance (GMF) facility, which is estimated to open in the summer of 2024.
-This project includes a new operations center, a multi-fuel Fueling and Bus Wash Facility, and a sixty-bus-storage building. - 27th Street and Colorado Highway 82 Pedestrian Underpasses.
-Consider the impact of operating and $maintenance\ costs\ of\ the\ 27^{th}\ Street\ Pedestrian\ Underpass\ Project,\ located\ at\ the\ intersection\ of\ 27^{th}\ Street$ and Colorado Highway 82 in Glenwood Springs, which is estimated to open in the fall of 2024.
-This project includes reconfiguration of the Rio Grande Trail, drainage improvements, and construction of two underpasses under 27th Street and Colorado Highway 82. - Employee Housing: The renovation costs for Iron Mountain Place (formerly the Rodeway Inn in Glenwood Springs) were added to the 2023 Budget at the September Board of Directors meeting.
-Staff will consider the schedule of renovations and timing of completion. - o Other Initiatives Currently Underway: Staff is currently monitoring the following initiatives for potential budgetary needs, in order to advance priority action items that require funding: - Compensation Market Survey - Zero Emission Vehicle (ZEV) Roadmap Study - Housing Policy and Program Study - CEO Succession Planning - Staffing Levels: RFTA ended the 2022/2023 winter season approximately 40 bus operators below its goal.
+This project includes a new operations center, a multi-fuel Fueling and Bus Wash Facility, and a sixty-bus-storage building.
+To access additional information regarding the Glenwood Springs Maintenance Facility Expansion, click on the following link: GMF Expansion Phases 3, 4, 5 & 7 - RFTA & - 27th Street and Colorado Highway 82 Pedestrian Underpasses.
+Consider the impact of operating and maintenance costs of the 27th Street Pedestrian Underpass Project, located at the intersection of 27th Street and Colorado Highway 82 in Glenwood Springs, which is estimated to open in the fall of 2024.
+This project includes reconfiguration of the Rio Grande Trail, drainage improvements, and construction of two underpasses under 27th Street and Colorado Highway 82.
+To access additional information regarding the Pedestrian Underpasses project, click on the following link: 27th street project | RFTA 27th street station | 82 27th Street, Glenwood Springs, CO, USA - Employee Housing: The renovation costs for Iron Mountain Place (formerly the Rodeway Inn in Glenwood Springs) were added to the 2023 Budget at the September Board of Directors meeting.
+Staff will consider the schedule of renovations and timing of completion. - Other Initiatives Currently Underway: Staff is currently monitoring the following initiatives for potential budgetary needs, in order to advance priority action items that require funding: - Compensation Market Survey - Zero Emission Vehicle (ZEV) Roadmap Study - Housing Policy and Program Study - CEO Succession Planning - Staffing Levels: RFTA ended the 2022/2023 winter season approximately 40 bus operators below its goal.
 This resulted in implementing service reductions for the Summer Season transit service schedule.
 As the Authority works diligently with its ongoing hiring efforts, it remains challenging to meet our goals given the current labor market along with the high cost of living and scarcity of affordable housing in the region.
-Staff will continue to monitor the Authority's workforce readiness level, which could potentially impact its ability to deliver the assumed baseline service plan. - · As the economy moves along, it appears to remain fragile with slower job growth, net layoffs in a few industries, reduced unemployment rates, shortage of workers and housing, higher interest rates and inflation.
-These ongoing variables continue to add pressure to the costs for materials, goods, bus parts and supplies, fuel, and capital projects. - As illustrated in the chart below, approximately \$4.2 million of property tax revenues are being used to fund Destination 2040 Plan Projects (net of lease proceeds or grants/contributions), and \$3.9 million is available to fund strategic initiatives.
+Staff will continue to monitor the Authority's workforce readiness level, which could potentially impact its ability to deliver the assumed baseline service plan. - As the economy moves along, it appears to remain fragile with slower job growth, net layoffs in a few industries, reduced unemployment rates, shortage of workers and housing, higher interest rates and inflation.
+These ongoing variables continue to add pressure to the costs for materials, goods, bus parts and supplies, fuel, and capital projects. - · As illustrated in the chart below, approximately \$4.2 million of property tax revenues are being used to fund Destination 2040 Plan Projects (net of lease proceeds or grants/contributions), and \$3.9 million is available to fund strategic initiatives.
 Although the 2018 Ballot Measure 7A, Property Tax Mill Levy Increase references specific uses of associated property taxes, the property tax revenues are not considered legally restricted.